-‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock And The Monster
+‘The Masked Singer’: Joey Fatone Offers Hint To Help Identify The Bee, The Peacock, And The Monster

 Two more identities were revealed on last night’s episode of Fox’s hit singing competition series The Masked Singer, exposing Rumer Willis to be the Lion, while The Rabbit was unveiled as former boybander Joey Fatone.
-This leaves three characters left — The Bee, The Peacock and The Monster, one of which will be crowned the first-ever champion of the show during next week’s finale.
+This leaves three characters left — The Bee, The Peacock, and The Monster, one of which will be crowned the first-ever champion of the show during next week’s finale.

 While some fans may have already determined one or even all of the remaining competitors’ identities, Joey offered a hint to those that are still stumped on how to figure out who may be underneath the masks during a recent interview with People.